 For nearly 60 years, Creighton’s College of Nursing has been a leader in preparing the next generation of nursing professionals.
-Our innovative programs are offered on both our Omaha and Hastings, Neb., campuses.
+Our innovative programs are offered on both our campuses in Omaha, Hastings, Neb., and Phoenix, Ariz.

 Here’s what sets us apart:

 - Bachelor of Science in Nursing (BSN) Program: Our 4-year BSN program, which started in 1928, produces graduates who continually exceed the national average for first-time pass rates on the national licensing exam.

 - BSN Accelerated Program: Launched in 1975, our 12-month accelerated program is one of the oldest in the nation.
 Students in this program consistently demonstrate a high level of success on national licensing exams.

 - Master of Science in Nursing (MSN) Program: Our program combines nursing courses with classes through Creighton’s Werner Institute for Negotiation and Dispute Resolution so that you’ll become an even more efficient critical thinker and team leader.

 - Doctor of Nursing Practice (DNP) Program: We were the first in Nebraska to offer this advanced practice program along with the BSN to DNP and PM to DNP pathways.